 But it is not just their looks which most Asians are after but also their lifestyle brands, the shopping in Seoul, the way of life and the work hard/play hard mentality.
 Is the hype true?

 A short stay in the capital reveals why on of the best things to do in Seoul is shopping and why it’s the country and Asia’s top shopping destination.
+Learn more shopping tidbits in our article on interesting facts on South Korea and then eat some of the most amazing Korean food inside the shopping malls!

 1. 24hr shopping malls are mecca for any shopper